-Before you can create a bank account, you must enable the Bank Accounts tab.
-Click Customize below the left navigation pane, check the box for Bank Accounts, and click Update.
-You will see the Bank Accounts tab added to the left navigation pane.
+Before you can create a cash account, you must enable the Bank and Cash Accounts tab.
+Click Customize below the left navigation pane, check the box for the tab, and click Update:

-Click the Bank Accounts tab, then New Bank Account:
+Click the Bank and Cash Accounts tab, then New Bank Account:

 Define the bank account:

 Namethe account so it will be recognizable.
 The name could include a description, a bank’s name, a credit card designation, or an account number.